aurollan/Embedded_C_STM32F3/readme_i2c.md

 => Wait bus is free BUSY == 0

-=> start bit is reset after adress has been send
+=> start bit is reset after address has been send

 ### Master transmitter
 the TXIS flag is set after each byte transmission